Srinidhiprabhumu/shuddh-thindhi/replit.md

 Starts both Express backend and Vite frontend on the same port.

 ### Admin Access
-Navigate to `/admin/login` and use:
+Navigate to `/admin/login` and use the admin credentials configured in your environment variables.
-- Username: admin
-- Password: admin123

 ## Recent Changes
 - Initial MVP implementation (October 17, 2025)